Rules Regarding Deadlines For Submission Of Complete Oral Examination Application

-- Candidates for oral examination who complete their residency on or after June 30, 2017 must submit a completed application (including completed practice data, references and all other application materials required by the board) no later than December 31st of the calendar year that is three years following the completion of their residency training.
-For example, a candidate who completed their residency training on June 30, 2017 would be required to submit a completed application no later than December 31, 2020.
+- Candidates for oral examination who complete their residency on or after June 30, 2017 must submit a completed application (including completed practice data, references, and all other application materials required by the board) no later than December 31st of the calendar year, that is three years following the completion of their residency training.
+For example, a candidate who completed their residency training on June 30, 2020 would be required to submit a completed application no later than December 31, 2023.

 - Extensions at the discretion of the ABNS executive director (including an amount of time determined by the ABNS executive director) and at no cost to the candidate, may be granted for “good cause” including: military service, post-residency fellowship training, absence from practice for legitimate family or medical leave reasons, solo practice in underserved areas or other legitimate circumstances which make submission of practice data impractical within the three or four year (as applicable) deadline.
 Further extensions beyond the initially granted exception would need to be approved by the ABNS board.

-- Candidates who seek extensions without good cause will be granted extensions of up to six months following the original submission deadline at a cost of $1000 a month.
+- Candidates who seek extensions without good cause will be granted extensions of up to six months following the original submission deadline at a cost of $1,000 per month.

 - Extension requests (for or without good cause) should be received by the ABNS at least 60 days prior to the original submission deadline for the requests to be considered timely.
 Late requests require payment of a $5,000 reinstatement fee and under no circumstances will the ABNS consider or grant extension requests that are received later than three months following the original submission deadline.